CLOSED FOR THE SEASON • Information may be outdated. Add this

 All entrants understand and agree that there are a diverse amount of story contexts and ideas, and in no way is RIFF or The Moving Image Xchange LLC responsible not now or in the future of borrowing or stealing from an idea, copy written concept, or storyline from an entry.

-Each applicant will receive an e-mail notifying them of the competition results.
+Each applicant will receive an e-mail notifying them of the festival competition results.
 It is the writer/filmmaker’s responsibility to keep their personal contact information that is on file with us and Withoutabox updated and current.
 RIFF has no responsibility for correspondence that is misdirected as a result of writer(s) failure to provide us with current contact information.
 We also encourage entrants to add RIFF to your email address list to ensure email correspondence is not sent to spam or bulk mail.

 All winners are responsible for their own U.S. income tax withholding.
 RIFF and The Moving Image Xchange LLC is not responsible for withholding any taxes or payments to any government agency, at any level, be it state, local or federal.